OverCatX/ku-market/docs/USER_GUIDE.md

 1. Go to `/seller/orders`
 2. View customer orders:
-   - Pending - Awaiting your approval
+   - **Pending** - Awaiting your approval
-   - Confirmed - Approved by you
+   - **Confirmed** - Approved by you, waiting for payment/buyer
-   - Completed - Order finished
+   - **Completed** - Order finished
 3. Approve or reject orders
-4. Contact buyer for meetup details
+4. For **Pickup** orders:
+   - After buyer confirms receipt, click "Mark as delivered"
+   - Order completes when both parties confirm
+5. View order details and contact buyer

 ---